 Roberta Edwards' book, "Who is Barack Obama?", is a great read that tells the story of the inspiring journey of Barack Obama, the 44th President of the United States.
 It is easy to und

 The Madhes University has launched orientation classes for students enrolled in the Faculty of Law and Public Administration.

-The National Examination Board (NEB) has made public the results of the Class 12 grade increment or supplementary examination today.
+The National Examination Board (NEB) has announced the results of the Class 12 grade increment or supplementary examination today.